-The Washington Unbar Alcoholics Anonymous group for legal professionals has been meeting for almost 30 years on Wednesdays from 12:15–1:30 p.m.
-At present the group meets online via zoom, and attorneys from all over Washington participate.
-For more information and zoom credentials contact the Unbar at firstname.lastname@example.org.
-The group may add an in-person meeting when COVID-19 restrictions permit.
+The Washington Unbar Alcoholics Anonymous group for legal professionals has been meeting for almost 30 years.
+The group meets on Wednesdays 12:15–1:30 p.m. and Sundays 7–8 p.m.
+At present the group meets online via Zoom, and attorneys from all over Washington participate.
+For more information and zoom credentials contact the Unbar at email@example.com.

 If you would like a peer advisor to discuss your difficulties with alcohol or other substances, or to join you at a meeting, contact the Member Wellness Program at 206-727-8267, and we can arrange an introduction.
 For more information about the Unbar take a look at this article from Bar News.